Briannider/CPPHomeworkHub/README.md

-# 📂 Repositorio de Trabajos Prácticos en C++
+# 📂 C++ Practical Work Repository

-## Descripción
+## Description
-Este repositorio alberga una colección de trabajos prácticos en el lenguaje de programación C++.
-Estos trabajos prácticos están diseñados para ayudar a los estudiantes a desarrollar sus habilidades en C++ y comprender conceptos clave de la programación.
+This repository houses a collection of practical works in the C++ programming language.
+These practical works are designed to help students develop their skills in C++ and understand key programming concepts.

-## Contenido
+## Content

-### 📝 Trabajo Práctico 1: Delivery
+### 📝 Practical Work 1: Delivery
-- **Descripción:** Breve descripción del objetivo del trabajo práctico.
+- **Description:** Brief description of the objective of the practical work.
-- **Archivos:** Lista de archivos relevantes.
+- **Files:** List of relevant files.
-- **Instrucciones:** Pasos para completar el trabajo práctico.
+- **Instructions:** Steps to complete the practical work.
-- **Ejemplos:** Ejemplos de uso o soluciones.
+- **Examples:** Usage examples or solutions.

-### 📝 Trabajo Práctico 2: Delivery
+### 📝 Practical Work 2: Delivery
-- **Descripción:** El trabajo consiste en hacer la interfaz de administración del menú del delivery así como la interfaz para registrar clientes y para administrar un registro de información de los clientes.
+- **Description:** The task involves creating the administration interface for the delivery menu, as well as the interface for registering clients and managing a record of client information.

-- **Archivos:** Lista de archivos relevantes.
+- **Files:** List of relevant files.
-- **Instrucciones:** Pasos para completar el trabajo práctico.
+- **Instructions:** Steps to complete the practical work.
-- **Ejemplos:** Ejemplos de uso o soluciones.
+- **Examples:** Usage examples or solutions.

-## Requisitos
+## Requirements
--  Instalacion y configuracion de Visual Studio Code con [C++11 o superior.](https://code.visualstudio.com/docs/cpp/config-mingw)
+- Installation and configuration of Visual Studio Code with [C++11 or higher.](https://code.visualstudio.com/docs/cpp/config-mingw)

-## Instrucciones para Ejecutar
+## Instructions to Run
-1. Clona este repositorio en tu máquina local:
+1. Clone this repository to your local machine:
     - git clone https://github.com/Briannider/homework.git

-2. Navega a la carpeta del trabajo práctico que deseas completar:
+2. Navigate to the folder of the practical work you want to complete:
-    - cd Trabajo_Practico_1
+    - cd Practical_Work_1

-3. Compila el código fuente:
+3. Compile the source code:
-    - g++ -o programa programa.cpp
+    - g++ -o program program.cpp

-4. Ejecuta el programa:
+4. Run the program:
-    - ./programa
+    - ./program

-## Contribuciones
+## Contributions
-Si deseas contribuir a este repositorio, eres bienvenido a hacerlo.
-Puedes abrir problemas (issues) o enviar solicitudes de extracción (pull requests) con mejoras, correcciones o nuevos trabajos prácticos.
+If you wish to contribute to this repository, you are welcome to do so.
+You can open issues or submit pull requests with improvements, corrections, or new practical works.

-## Licencia
+## License
-Este repositorio está bajo la licencia AFL-3.0.
-Consulta el archivo [Academic Free License v.
-3.0](LICENSE.md) para obtener más detalles.
+This repository is under the AFL-3.0 license.
+See the [Academic Free License v.
+3.0](LICENSE.md) file for more details.

-## Contacto
+## Contact
-Si tienes alguna pregunta o sugerencia, no dudes en ponerte en contacto conmigo:
+If you have any questions or suggestions, feel free to contact me:
 - braianniderhaus@gmail.com

-¡Espero que estos trabajos prácticos te ayuden a mejorar tus habilidades en C++! ¡Diviértete programando! 🚀
+I hope these practical works help you improve your C++ skills!
+Have fun programming! 🚀